igupta1/hydrogpt/methodology.md

 # Conclusion

-The AI Impact Tracker provides research-based estimates of LLM energy consumption using community estimates and the EcoLogits methodology.
-The global scale comparison feature helps contextualize individual usage by showing what would happen if everyone consumed the same amount of energy.
+The extension provides research-based estimates of LLM energy consumption using community estimates and the EcoLogits methodology.

 **Important Note**: These are estimates based on available information and academic research.
 Exact energy measurements would require direct data from model providers, which is currently not publicly available.
 The need for more transparency from AI providers regarding their actual energy usage remains critical.